Stability and chaos in dynamical last passage percolation: The case of short excursions: deriving Proposition

 \section{The case of short excursions: deriving Proposition~\ref{p.shortnonthinexc}}

-The principal result in the analysis of the case where short excursions dominate is Proposition~\ref{p.shortnonthinexc}, and here we prove this result.
 The value $t\in [0, n^{-1/3}]$ will be fixed throughout this section.
 Recall that an excursion is short when its duration is at most $n^{\beta - 1}$.
 We will work with a further positive parameter $\lambda$ and will impose conditions on the parameter pair as they are needed; the bounds $\beta + \lambda < 1/6$ and $\lambda > \beta$ will however imply these conditions.
 Recall also that Proposition~\ref{p.shortnonthinexc} makes an assertion in terms of two further parameters $\beta_1 > 0$ and $\beta_2 \in (0,1)$, whose values are determined by Corollary~\ref{c.notallcliffs}.
-Revising the definition made in~(\ref{e.deficit}), we specify the {\em deficit} $D(i/n)$ at level $i/n \in n^{-1}\llbracket 0,n \rrbracket$ so that
+Revising the definition made in~(\ref{e.deficit}), we specify the {\em deficit} $D(h)$ at level $h \in n^{-1}\llbracket 0,n \rrbracket$ so that

 \begin{lemma} Let $g \in (0,1/2)$ and $\lambda \in (0,1)$.
 There exist $n_0 \in \N$ and positive $H$ and $h$ such that, for $n \geq n_0$, it is with probability at most $\exp \big\{ - \dmac (\log n)^{1/68} \big\}$ that